 Anti-colonialism has historically been dominated by a desire to acknowledge the humanity and equality of all peoples, its critique often turning on the threat imperialism posed to the lives of its subjects.
 Even those labeled by colonial powers as revolutionaries and terrorists, tended to excuse their violence as temporary, and dedicated it to recovering the equal value of all human lives.

 Professor Richard English, a leading expert on nationalism, political violence and terrorism, will respond to Professor Devji’s talk discussing nonviolence and Gandhi’s global legacy, particularly on peace and conflict in Britain and Ireland.
-Find out more about Richard here.
+Find out more Professor Richard English.

 - Event type